Record Verdicts in Talc Cases

 The verdict included:

-The family of Mae Moore, who died from mesothelioma, received $966 million after demonstrating her cancer was caused by a lifetime of baby powder use.
-Evidence presented included internal company documents showing Johnson & Johnson knew about asbestos contamination for decades.
+The family of Mae Moore, who died of mesothelioma in 2021, received $966 million from a Los Angeles County jury in October 2025 ($16 million compensatory plus $950 million punitive).
+Evidence included internal company documents showing Johnson & Johnson knew about asbestos contamination for decades.
+In March 2026, Judge Ruth Ann Kwan overturned the $950 million punitive portion, leaving the compensatory award intact.

 Over 90,000 Lawsuits Pending